Malton, North Yorkshire: Malton Community Interest Company (Malton CIC)

 Formed in 2011, Malton CIC benefits the area with donations to local organisations, including Ryedale Book Festival.
 The CIC also finances and provides two hours free parking in Malton's Market Place.
 It helps organise and fund Malton Food Lovers Festival and the Malton Monthly Food Markets.

-Skatepark

-Malton skatepark is situated on Norton Road and is made up of wooden ramps on a tarmac base.
-The skatepark features a back and forth run with a quarter pipe and flat bank either side of a pyramidal funbox, as well as a mini ramp, grind rail and grind box.
-It also has a Halfpipe (Vert Ramp) which has now become world famous.
-It is now one of only nine in the country and is the only free to use outdoor vert ramp in the north of England.
-Ryan Swain has been spearheading a global campaign called #rescuetheramp appealing to the towns councils to restore it.
-Swain also got world famous skateboarder Tony Hawk to support his campaign.

 Religion

-Malton's churches include St Michael's Anglican church and Ss Leonard & Mary Catholic church.
-There are other churches in the area.
+Malton's churches include St Michael Anglican church and St Leonard & Mary Catholic church.
+Preliminary work has commenced at the Methodist Wesley Centre which aims to repurpose the centre for use as a community hub alongside its purpose as a place of worship.

 Education

 There are two secondary schools in Malton and Norton, Malton School, founded in 1547, and Norton College.
 Primary education is provided by St Mary's RC Primary School, Norton Community Primary School and Malton Community Primary School.
 The nearest independent school is Terrington Hall Prep School.

+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from either the Emley Moor or Oliver's Mount TV transmitters.
+BBC North East and Cumbria and ITV Tyne Tees is also received in the town from the Bilsdale TV transmitter.

+Malton's local radio stations are BBC Radio York, Greatest Hits Radio Yorkshire, Capital Yorkshire and Coast & County Radio.

+The local newspapers that cover the town are The York Press and Gazette & Herald.